HELP

 The "4" indicates the number of holes in the wheel for the bolts to enter and mount the wheel onto the car.

-The "100" indicates the diameter of the bolt circle measured in millimeters or inches.
-4 & 6 bolt wheels are measured from the center of one bolt hole to the center of the bolt hole directly across from it.
-On a 5 bolt pattern, it is a bit trickier to measure without special tools.
-Imagine a circle running through the centers of each bolt hole.
-You would measure from the center of one bolt hole to the imaginary circle that lays between the opposite two bolt holes.
+The "100" indicates the diameter of the bolt circle measured in millimetres or inches.
+4 & 6 bolt wheels are measured from the centre of one bolt hole to the centre of the bolt hole directly across from it.
+On a 5-bolt pattern, it is a bit trickier to measure without special tools.
+Imagine a circle running through the centres of each bolt hole.
+You would measure from the centre of one bolt hole to the imaginary circle that lays between the opposite two bolt holes.

 CENTREBORE

-This relates to the center hole in the wheel that centers the wheel on the hub of the car.
-Since most wheels are mass produced, they have a large center bore to accommodate several different vehicles.
+This relates to the centre hole in the wheel that centres the wheel on the hub of the car.
+Since most wheels are mass-produced, they have a large centre bore to accommodate several different vehicles.
 If this is the case, it is recommended that you use a hub ring.
-Hub rings are hard plastic or metal ring that fits between the wheel and the vehicle.
-This centers the wheel perfectly on the hub ensuring that there is no run out when the wheel is installed on to the vehicle.
-Without hub rings it is possible to get vibrations even if the wheel / tyre assembly is perfectly balanced.
+Hub rings are a hard plastic or metal ring that fits between the wheel and the vehicle.
+This centres the wheel perfectly on the hub ensuring that there is no runout when the wheel is installed onto the vehicle.
+Without hub rings it is possible to get vibrations even if the wheel/tyre assembly is perfectly balanced.